Adriaan Fokker

-Adriaan Daniël Fokker ([ˈaːdrijaːn ˈdaːnijɛl ˈfɔkər]; 17 August 1887 – 24 September 1972) was a Dutch physicist.
-He worked in the fields of special relativity and statistical mechanics.
-He was the inventor of the Fokker organ, a 31-tone equal-tempered (31-TET) organ.
+Adriaan Daniël Fokker ([ˈaːdrijaːn ˈdaːnijɛl ˈfɔkər]; 17 August 1887 – 24 September 1972) was a Dutch physicist and musicologist who worked in the fields of special relativity and statistical mechanics.
+He is the inventor of the Fokker organ, a 31-tone equal-tempered (31-TET) organ.

-Life and work
+Early life and education

-Adriaan Daniël Fokker was born on 17 August 1887 in Buitenzorg, Dutch East Indies (now Bogor, Indonesia).
-He was a cousin of the aeronautical engineer Anthony Fokker.
+Adriaan Daniël Fokker was born on 17 August 1887 in Buitenzorg, Dutch East Indies (now Bogor, Indonesia), the son of Anthony Herman Gerard Fokker, president of the Batavia branch of the Netherlands Trading Society, and Susanna Alida der Kinderen.
+He was a cousin of the aircraft manufacturer Anthony Fokker.
+In 1894, his family returned to the Netherlands.